USDA-SCINet/scinet-site/sn_collections/_guides/ssh-login.md

 - If you are not on a USDA-managed laptop, you can install the software yourself if you have admin permissions on your computer.
 See: [SmallStep Windows Instructions](https://smallstep.com/docs/step-cli/installation/#windows).
 For Windows, we recommend the winget installer.
 Please be aware that you will only be able to complete the installation yourself if you have admin rights on your computer.
 If not, you will need to ask your IT support for help installing the software.

-Once your Step installation is complete, see [After Step Installation](#after-step-installation)
+Once your Step installation is complete, see [After Step Installation](#after-step-installation).

 ### Mac Instructions

 - For MacOS the instrcutions are more straightforward and can be done by the user without admin access.
 To do so, see: [SmallStep Mac Instructions](https://smallstep.com/docs/step-cli/installation/#macos).
 - **Please Note** Homebrew will need to be installed first.
 There is a link to install it at the link above.
 It is the first step before installing Step.

-Once your Step installation is complete, see [After Step Installation](#after-step-installation)
+Once your Step installation is complete, see [After Step Installation](#after-step-installation).

 ### Linux Instructions
  - Linux will require root/sudo if you want to use the system packager rpm,deb,pacman.
 But can be done in userspace it you just download the binary directly.
- - To install SmallStep, see the [Linux Instructions](https://smallstep.com/docs/step-cli/installation/#linux-packages-amd64)
+ - To install SmallStep, see the [Linux Instructions](https://smallstep.com/docs/step-cli/installation/#linux-packages-amd64).

-Once your Step installation is complete, see [After Step Installation](#after-step-installation)
+Once your Step installation is complete, see [After Step Installation](#after-step-installation).

 ## After Small Step Installation:
 - Open a Terminal, CMD shell, or PowerShell window and run the following: